How to Get Ordained, Register and Perform Weddings By State

 As an ordained minister with Open Ministry, our ministers have successfully performed thousands of marriages in Georgia and around the world!

 The Ordination and Officiant information is provided below in five steps, is designed help walk you through the most common steps in registering to become a minister for Georgia and perform a wedding ceremony in Georgia.

 Step 1 - How to Become Ordained

-Ordination is completely free and can be completed in less than a day.
+Our Ordinations for Georgia are completely free and can be completed in less than a day.
 Thousands of people have registered and become licensed ministers in Georgia and are able perform marriages through Open Ministry in Georgia!